Aaur1s/portaler-modern/docs/selfhosting.md

 You will need **ClientID**, **ClientSecret**, **PublicKey** from the "General Information" page and **Token** from the "Bot" page for the next step.

-Now that you have those values you can set-up your docker containers:
+Now that you have those values you can set up your docker containers:

 ```Shell
 cd /usr/local/etc/docker-portaler/portaler-core/docker